Continuing Education Activity

 Additionally, patients who are presenting with a concerning story for retropharyngeal abscess, which is also reporting chest pain, should have a chest x-ray obtained to investigate for mediastinal involvement.

-CT of the neck with intravenous contrast is the best imaging study to evaluate patients with a retropharyngeal abscess.
+CT of the neck with intravenous contrast is the most definitive imaging modality to evaluate patients with a retropharyngeal abscess.
 If there is a concern for airway compromise in these patients, a clinician who is trained in emergency airway management should be present while the CT scan is being obtained.
 Patients may require an emergent surgical airway if upper airway obstruction occurs.
 The sensitivity of CT scan for detecting retropharyngeal abscess varies in the literature ranging from 64% to 100%.

 In children, ultrasound is preferred as it does not involve radiation and is portable.
 In experienced hands, ultrasound can help determine the size and location of the abscess.